codr7/shi/README.md

 `1 2 3`

 ## Types
-The following types are provided.
+The following types are provided:

 ### Any
 The root of all types.